kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

   experiment-1
 ---

-This post is about the first in a series of experiments to determine the utility of using an LLM to build behavior policies for NPCs.
+This post is about the first in a series of experiments to determine the utility of using an LLM (Large Language Model) to build behavior policies for NPCs.
 Specifically, I am setting up a simplistic gridworld environment with a narrowly defined set of rules and introducing an entity into that world in an attempt to teach it to survive.

-LLMs (Large Language Models) are somewhat controversial currently for a number of reasons, both valid and otherwise.
+LLMs are somewhat controversial currently for a number of reasons, both valid and otherwise.
 Arguments about use of others' IP for training, energy cost of training and inference, and the threat to existing jobs being three that are examples of valid complaints.
 Despite that, LLMs are a powerful tool that can be used to provide content and functionality for games (and other applications) without necessarily violating the last of those complaints.
 The first one is a